-It is unlawful to possess shot other than nontoxic shot, when hunting for upland game birds (pheasant, quail, chukar, and gray partridge), mourning doves, band-tailed pigeons in any area where the Washington Department of Fish and Wildlife releases pheasants.
+It is unlawful to possess shot other than nontoxic shot when hunting for upland game birds (pheasant, quail, chukar, or gray partridge), mourning doves, or band-tailed pigeons in any area where the Washington Department of Fish and Wildlife releases pheasants.
 This restriction applies to both shotshells and to loose shot for muzzleloading.

-- Cost: Alternatives to lead shot are more expensive -- particularly newer alternatives, which can cost more than $2 a shell.
+- Cost: Alternatives to lead shot are more expensive -- particularly newer alternatives.
 However, steel shot prices have declined and are approaching those of lead shot.
 Prices of newer alternatives are expected to decline as new types become more widely available.

 - Steel performance: In numerous shooting tests, wounding loss from the use of steel shot has been scientifically shown to be no different from that of lead.
 Poor performance of steel often is related to mismatched load/choke combinations and exceeding the effective range of loads.
 Several of the new alternatives have ballistics properties similar to lead, helping to reduce concerns about effectiveness.

 - Barrel damage: Fears about barrel damage from nontoxic shot have not been substantiated for the vast majority of shotguns.
 Hunters should check with shotgun manufacturers to be certain.

 Additional findings: In 2001, the Commission directed staff to prepare a report assessing the effects of lead shot on wildlife and identify other situations where nontoxic shot restrictions may be necessary.
 View the report.

 A frequent question is, “Where is the data that identifies lead shot as a source of poisoning for upland birds?”
 Researchers from other states and countries have documented problems with lead poisoning in many species of wildlife.
 Below are links for four such studies.

 - Lead Pellet Ingestion and Liver-Lead Concentrations in UplandGame Birds from Southern Ontario, Canada